thinkinrocks/robot-rl/README.md

 ### 2. Configure a [Startup Script](scripts/startup.sh) during instance creation

+Create a new startup script with the following content: [startup.sh](scripts/startup.sh).
 This script will install the necessary dependencies and start the container.
 You can also use the [Run Docker](scripts/run-docker.sh) script to start the container manually.
 But be sure to have the NVIDIA Container Toolkit installed as shown in the [Install NVIDIA Container Toolkit](scripts/install-nvidia-ctk.sh) script.

 ![Configure Startup Script](media/add-startup.png)